DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ## Add a Theme Switcher to an Application

-Follow the steps below to add a Theme Switcher into your application:
+Follow the steps below to add a Theme Switcher to your application:

 1. Copy this example's [ThemeSwitcher](./CS/switcher/switcher/Components/ThemeSwitcher) folder to your project.
-2. In the *_Imports.razor* file, import the `{ProjectName}.Components.ThemeSwitcher` namespace and files located in the *ThemeSwitcher* folder:
+2. In the [_Imports.razor](./CS/switcher/switcher/Components/_Imports.razor) file, import the `{ProjectName}.Components.ThemeSwitcher` namespace and files located in the *ThemeSwitcher* folder:

     ```cs
     @using {ProjectName}.Components.ThemeSwitcher
     ```

-3. Copy this example's [switcher-resources](./CS/switcher/switcher/wwwroot/switcher-resources) folder to your application's *wwwroot* folder.
+3. Copy the example's [switcher-resources](./CS/switcher/switcher/wwwroot/switcher-resources) folder to your application's *wwwroot* folder.
 The *switcher-resources* folder has the following structure:

     * **js/cookies-manager.js**
     Contains a function that stores the theme in a cookie variable.